Skip to main content

 Make an Impact in South Carolina

 The beautiful, warm, and welcoming state of South Carolina is filled with passion for its students and communities.
 At the same time, the state is in the midst of an education crisis.
-With hundreds of vacant teaching positions in its public schools at the start of each school year and recent federal statistics ranking the state 48th in education, the need for change in South Carolina is urgent.
+As of 2022, the state ranked 43rd in terms of education.
+The need for change in South Carolina is urgent.

 Join our state-wide effort to improve the present reality for students attending public schools in South Carolina by applying to Teach For America today.